bLightZP/Zoom-Player-emby-jellyfin-client-plugin/README.md

-A client that authenticates and lists media using an Emby or Jellyfin media servers.
+A Delphi client that Authenticates and Lists Media using an Emby or Jellyfin media servers.

 Very early code.